Asian arowana: Care in captivity

 Because they can grow up to 90 cm long, Asian arowanas require large aquaria.
 They are territorial and may be kept with other Scleropages only in a very large aquarium, provided all fish are of similar size.
 Like other arowanas, they need a tight-fitting cover to prevent escape.
 The water should be well-filtered, soft, and slightly acidic, and maintained at a temperature of 24–30 C.

 Asian arowanas are carnivorous and should be fed a high-quality diet of meaty food, such as shrimp and crickets.
 They are surface feeders and prefer to take food in the upper parts of the water column.
 Aquarists recommend live foods and meaty prepared foods.
 Examples of appropriate live foods include scorpions, centipedes, mealworms, crickets, shrimps, feeder fish, small frogs, and earthworms.
 Prepared foods include prawns (shrimp), lean pork, frozen fish food, and pelleted food.
 Some captive arowanas are fed Koi fry in an attempt to increase the vibrancy of their natural coloration.

-There are over 150 CITES-registered Asian arowana farms in Singapore, Malaysia, Indonesia and other Southeast Asia countries, producing Asian arowana for commercial purpose.
+There are over 150 CITES-registered Asian arowana farms in Singapore, Malaysia, Indonesia and other Southeast Asia countries, producing Asian arowana for commercial purposes.
 But the actual number of Asian arowana farms in the world could be much higher than that, and probably over 350, of which most may not be registered in CITES yet.
 The total annual revenue of the Asian arowana sector was estimated at over US$200 million globally.

 Possession of Scleropages formosus by private citizens is prohibited in Florida and New Mexico.